Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat/index.md

 ## Level 3: Spellbreaker’s Mark

-You learn the [Hunter's Mark] spell.
-You can expend one use of your Clairvoyance to cast this spell without expending any spell slots as if it is a 1st-level spell.
+You learn the [Hunter's Mark](../../spells/1st-level.md#hunters-mark) spell.
+You can expend one use of your Clairvoyance to cast this spell without expending any spell slots as if it is a level 1 spell.
 For you this spell does not require concentration, but the spell's duration remains.

 Moroever, you gain additional benefits against your Quarry: